Julie Gorchynski, MD

 This case presents a female of childbearing age who presented for sudden onset, left lower abdominal pain.
 A transvaginal ultrasound demonstrated appropriate blood flow to the left ovary with an adjacent large tubular structure in the left adnexa.
 The patient was transferred to the gynecology service with our working diagnosis of hydrosalpinx versus tubo-ovarian abscess (TOA).
 A definitive diagnosis, made by the gynecologist intraoperatively, was IFTT showing an edematous and ischemic fallopian tube.
 There was no intraoperative evidence of TOA.
 A salpingectomy was performed as the fallopian tube was no longer viable and the patient had a full recovery.
 This case highlights the difficulty in making the diagnosis of IFTT and its lack of published case reports in the emergency medicine literature.

 Braseth K. Isolated Fallopian Tube Torsion: While Rare, Beware it's There.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.